gallarotti/gallarotti.github.io/_posts/the-digitalian/2014-06-07-how-to-minimize-distractions-recovery-time.md

 **Feature toggles** can be configuration files, or complex boolean expressions in code that determine whether a feature should be turned on or off within a particular environment (i.e. this will allow a particular developer to have a feature enable on a machine, and in the QA system, but not in production, for example).
 A side effect of using feature toggles is that your code will need to be modular enough to be "wrappable" by the toggles -- which inevitably brings us back to the **advantages of writing loosely coupled code**.

+**UPDATE**: [Feature Toggles](http://martinfowler.com/bliki/FeatureToggle.html) were discussed also by Martin Fowler back in 2010.
+Here is an excerpt taken from that article:

+>One of the most common arguments in favor of FeatureBranch is that it provides a mechanism for pending features that take longer than a single release cycle.
+Imagine you are releasing into production every two weeks, but need to build a feature that's going to take three months to complete.
+How do you use Continuous Integration to keep everyone working on the mainline without revealing a half-implemented feature on your releases?
+We run into this issue quite a lot and feature toggles are a handy tool to deal with it.
+> The basic idea is to have a configuration file that defines a bunch of toggles for various features you have pending.
+The running application then uses these toggles in order to decide whether or not to show the new feature.

+For more info, read [Martin's article](http://martinfowler.com/bliki/FeatureToggle.html).